 Professor and Associate Director of Research

-- Academician of the Academy of Social Sciences
+- Academician of the Academy of Social Sciences, 2006

 - Fellow, Royal Society of Arts

-- Member of the Expert Panel appointed by the Coalition Government to Review the National Curriculum
+- Member of the Expert Panel appointed by the Coalition Government to Review the National Curriculum, 2011

-- Adviser, 2000 to 2009, to the Education Bureau, Government of Hong Kong Special Administrative Region, People´s Republic of China.
+- Adviser to the Education Bureau, Government of Hong Kong Special Administrative Region, PRC, 2000-2013.

 Professor Mary James works part-time for the University of Cambridge Faculty of Education as Associate Director of Research.
 She is President of the British Educational Research Association.
 She also continues to do some consultancy on a negotiated basis.